-The objective will be to source as many of the low and semi-skilled workers locally.
+As indicated above, the objective will be to source as many of the low and semi-skilled workers locally.
 These workers will be from the local community and form part of the local family and social networks.
 This will reduce the risk and mitigate the potential impacts on the local community.
 The potential impact on the local community will therefore be negligible.
 The balance of semi-skilled and skilled workers will be accommodated in the nearby town of Lichtenburg.